10 Mistakes Soccer Parents Make Without Realizing It

 Why It Hurts: Athletes internalize performance-based worth.

-Do This Instead: Ask about how she felt, what she learned, and how she grew.
+Do This Instead: Ask about how they felt, what they learned, and how they grew.

 8. Highlighting Only the Star Moments